 Annie and Coop were a match made in heaven.
 Both a little bit weird, kooky, appreciative of the beauty of nature, an air of innocence about them but both with a dark past that they could relate to.
 A way to a woman’s heart is to make her laugh, and Coop rather surprisingly did exactly that here with Annie, even with this terrible joke.
 It was meant to be.
 Or was it?
 The Giant/Fireman tried to warn him away but Coop was always going to fall for the damsel in distress and this led to his entrapment in the Black Lodge.
 Fear and Love opened the doors – her fear, his love.
 They both paid the price terribly.

 Yes, this is perhaps one of the most absurd sex scenes ever to be televised.
 Janey-E’s role as “woman at the end of her tether” transforms into that of “horny housewife” at the sight of her newly buff husband.
 Added to that he doesn’t really speak = the perfect man.
 I jest of course.
 But it does appear that Coop, despite his mind still being trapped somewhere between the Lodge and our world, was still able to give Janey-E the ride of her life, with no effort whatsoever.
 Which begs the question: just how good in bed is the fully complete Coop?
 (A thought my fellow lady editors have regularly I’m sure).
 But before you fall too deep into that daydream, it’s actually the end of this scene that makes it into my Favourites.
-As they lay in each others arms, Dougie repeats his wife’s words, ‘I love you‘ and the look in his eyes is real.
+As they lay in each other’s arms, Dougie repeats his wife’s words, ‘I love you‘ and the look in his eyes is real.
 That is Coop right there; he doesn’t seem a million miles away.
 I believe that he meant those words and, you know, I’m not so sure it wasn’t the real Coop that turned up at the red door to be with his family.
 That Coop was way more like the man we knew than the man who took Carrie Page back to Twin Peaks.
 Who knows?
 Maybe Coop got his happy ending after all.

 Albert meets his match

-Oh Albert, I can barely mention you without my heart breaking.
+Oh Albert, I can barely mention you without my heartbreaking.
 This is bittersweet indeed, a generous dollop of everything I wanted and more.
 Albert’s dry wit, snark and cynicism made him a fan favourite.
 He was married to the job and spent a lifetime hanging out with Gordon Cole, which let’s face it as much as I love Gordon would get a little tiring, having to SHOUT ALL THE TIME!
 Albert and Constance’s eyes met across the decomposing body of Major Briggs, and instead of the usual roll of the eyes or need for an apology for his sarcastic sense of humour, Constance lapped it up and dished it right back.
 Albert met his match.
 We later see Albert dining with Constance, the two of them laughing, much to the glee of Gordon and Tammy.
-Aww, thank you Lynch & Frost for this moment.
-We needed a happy for ending for Albert, and in my mind that’s what he got.
+Aww, thank you, Lynch & Frost, for this moment.
+We needed a happy ending for Albert, and in my mind, that’s what he got.
 I feel as though my stomach is filled with a team of bumblebees!

 The Ballad of Ed & Norma

 Of course this list would never be complete without Ed & Norma, the affair we had been rooting for, for 25 years.
-They were high school sweethearts, but both made some bad decisions – Norma cheated on Ed with Hank, Ed ended up marrying Nadine in a drunken revenge.
+They were high school sweethearts, but both made some bad decisions – Norma cheated on Ed with Hank, Ed ended up marrying Nadine in an act of drunken revenge.
 Norma only managed to really break free from Hank upon his death in prison and Ed could never escape his own prison of guilt for accidentally shooting his wife’s eye out, he stayed with Nadine for a lifetime.
 The stars finally aligned for this pair when Nadine, inspired by Dr Amp, set Ed free to be with the woman he truly loved.
-The Otis Redding track “I’ve Been Loving You Too Long” set to this scene was just perfect and will forever by synonymous with this moment.
-(If I don’t get to attend at least one Twin Peaks-themed wedding in my lifetime where this is the first dance then there will be hell to pay).
+The Otis Redding track “I’ve Been Loving You Too Long” set to this scene was just perfect and will forever be synonymous with this moment.
+(If I don’t get to attend at least one Twin Peaks-themed wedding in my life where this is the first dance then there will be hell to pay).
 If you didn’t weep with joy at this moment then your heart is made of stone.
 I can’t even watch the clip without blubbing, but do Ed & Norma really get to live happily ever after this time?
 Yes they do!
-Even post-timeline change, The Final Dossier tells us that they got married shortly after Ed’s proposal, and half the town were in attendance.
+Even post-timeline change, The Final Dossier tells us that they got married shortly after Ed’s proposal, and half the town was in attendance.
 Can we have a Twin Peaks Special just for this please Mr Lynch & Mr Frost?
 You know like the one they had for Scott & Charlene’s wedding in Neighbours?
 I want to be there!

 Ah, so there they are, my Favourites.
 What would be on your list?